HashemHammadeen/Simple-Search-Engine/README.md

 ## Features
 - **Zip File Parsing:** Automatically extracts and processes `.java` files from a zip file.
-- **Token Filtering:** Passes tokens through a series of customizable filters.
+- **Token Filtering:** Passes tokens through a series of customizable filters to extrct more tokens help in searching.
 - **Database Storage:** Stores filtered tokens in a database for efficient querying.
 - **JSON Query Language:** Enables users to perform flexible and advanced search queries.